ImageMagick/Usage-Markdown/resize/index.md

 As of IM v6.8.4-7, the exact pixel being sampled in each sampling sub-region, is now defined as being the pixel at the mid-point of each region (or top-left center pixel if the sub-region is an even number of pixels).
 That means if you make a single pixel sample of an image, you will get the middle pixel of the image.

-This type of information is especially useful for images that being reduced by a integer division of the original image size.
+This type of information is especially useful for images that being reduced by an integer division of the original image size.
 Such as when you are creating or sampling a pixelated image, or [De-interlacing a Video Frames](../video/#deinterlace).

 Also as of that version you can control exactly which pixel in each sub-region is selected using the [define](../basics/#define) "`sample:offset`, which takes one or two percentage value(s) ('`50`' by default for mid-point).